Ayurvedic Remedies For Lactose Intolerance: Go Natural

 Kapha (Water/Earth) constitutions must avoid dairy products as its poison for them.
 Most kapha body types will be naturally intolerant to milk- it may cause constipation, sinus issues, headaches and other digestive issues.

 Ways To Consume Dairy Products For Easier Digestion

 Dairy products can be made easier to digest by following these methods:

 Milk must be mixed in equal quantities of water.
 It must be boiled along with digestion promoting spices like cardamom, cinnamon, ginger or cloves and consumed warm.

-Increasing tolerance to lactose – Start by drinking 1 tbsp. of milk every day, building up to 1 glass over a six week time period.
+To increase tolerance to lactose: Start by drinking 1 tbsp. of milk every day, building up to 1 glass over a six week time period.
 It’s best to use, non-homogenized, vat pasteurized milk which is easier to digest.